LSHTM-ORK/ORK_TRAINING_MATERIALS/LSHTM_ODK_User_Guide/LSHTM_ODK_User_Guide.md

 Users in violation of this policy may have their accounts suspended without warning.

-Before starting data collection you will need
+### Before starting data collection you will need

-- A data management plan
+* Ethical consent
-- A data protection impact assessment
+* A data management plan
-               - Information on data protection at LSHTM can be found [here](https://lshtm.sharepoint.com/Services/Information-Management/Data/Pages/default.aspx)
+* A data protection impact assessment
-- Ethical consent
+	* Information on data protection at LSHTM can be found [here](https://lshtm.sharepoint.com/Services/Information-Management/Data/Pages/default.aspx)
-- If you need support for data protection issues, please contact the LSHTM Data Protection Officer at [DPO@lshtm.ac.uk](mailto:DPO@lshtm.ac.uk)
+* If you need support for data protection issues, please contact the LSHTM Data Protection Officer at [DPO@lshtm.ac.uk](mailto:DPO@lshtm.ac.uk)

 ## Pay What You Can